-The exercise price of options or SARs granted under the 2018 Plan shall not be less than the fair market value of the underlying common stock at the time of grant.
+The exercise price of options or SARs granted under the 2018 Plan shall not be less than the fair market value of the underlying Common Stock at the time of grant.
 In the case of ISOs, the exercise price may not be less than 110% of the fair market value in the case of 10% stockholders.
 Options and SARs may not be exercisable for a period of more than 10 years after the date of grant, except that the exercise period of ISOs granted to 10% stockholders is limited to five years.
-The exercise price may be paid by check or wire transfer or, at the discretion of the Administrator, by delivery of shares of our common stock having a fair market value equal as of the date of exercise to the cash exercise price, or a combination thereof.
+The exercise price may be paid by check or wire transfer or, at the discretion of the Administrator, by delivery of shares of our common stock having a fair market value equal, determined as provided for in the 2018 Plan or otherwise as approved by the Administrator, as of the date of exercise to the cash exercise price, or a combination thereof.